-With the assistance of a good real estate agent, the management of the investment from the landlord's point of view is relatively easy and time efficient.
+With the assistance of a good real estate agent, the management of the investment from the landlord's point of view is relatively easy and little time is required.

 To be successful in property investment, your goal should be to increase the property's value and rental return in the long term.
 Investment in property, for many, is not ideal in the short term, even though it sometimes can provide a benefit.